LionelLaffineur/skeleton-core/README.md

         }
     }

+##### replay_inject

+The `replay_inject` method allows you to override the automatic injection of the hidden replay token elements in the HTML forms of the rendered template.
+It expects a string as a return value, containing the rendered HTML to be sent back to the client.

+	public function csrf_inject($html, $post_token_name, $post_token): string

 ##### session_cookie

 The `session_cookie` method allows you to set session cookie parameters before the session is started.
 Typically, this would be used to SameSite cookie attribute.

+	public function session_cookie(): void